JordiBolibar/ALPGM/README.md

 ## Overview
 <p>
-    ALPGM is a fully parameterized glacier evolution model based on deep and machine learning.
-Glacier-wide surface mass balance (SMB) are simulated using a deep artificial neural network (deep learning) or Lasso (regularized multilinear regression).
+    ALPGM is a fully parameterized glacier evolution model based on data science.
+Glacier-wide surface mass balance (SMB) are simulated using a deep artificial neural network (i.e. deep learning) or Lasso (i.e. regularized multilinear regression).
     Glacier dynamics are parameterized using glacier-specific delta-h functions (Huss et al. 2008).
 The model has so far been implemented with a dataset of French alpine glaciers, using climate forcings for past (SAFRAN, Durand et al. 1993) and future (ADAMONT, Verfaillie et al. 2018) periods.
 </p>

 <p>
-    The machine learning SMB modelling approach is built on widely used Python libraries (Keras, Scikit-learn and Statsmodels).
+    The machine learning SMB modelling approach is built upon widely used Python libraries (Keras, Scikit-learn and Statsmodels).
 </p>

 <p>